Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 3. Change the user to be notified when new updates are installed (default=admin).
 4. Click Run or Start.

-## nc-backup-auto
-Perform automatic backups.

-### How to enable
-1. Navigate to `nc-backup-auto` in the TUI or the WebUI.
-2. Change `ACTIVE` to `yes`.
-3. Change `DESTDIR` to a desired location for the backups.
-4. Change `INCLUDEDATA` to `yes` (optional), to backup your data as well.
-5. Change `BACKUPDAYS` to the number of days to perform the backup.
-6. Change `BACKUPLIMIT` to the number of backups to be kept.
-If limit is reached, then the new backup will replace the older one.
-7. Click Run or Start.

-## nc-backup
-Perform a manual backup.

-### How to configure
-1. Navigate to `nc-backup` in the TUI or the WebUI.
-2. Change `DESTDIR` to the desired location you want your backup to be.
-3. Change `INCLUDEDATA` to `yes` if you want to include the Nextcloud data to the backup as well.
-4. Change `BACKUPLIMIT` to the number of backups to be kept.
-If limit is reached, then the new backup will replace the older one.
-5. Click Run or Start.

 ## nc-database
 Enable if you want to change the Nextcloud database location (e.x. to a usb drive).